OzanCansel/kodlio/README.md

 # Kodlio

-OzPlayer is a basic ide for programming Arduino.
+Kodlio is a basic ide for programming Arduino.

 ## Download